anywhichway/node-fetch-event/README.md

 ## Writing Code

-Write your worker code as you normally would, except provide substitues for trget environment variables to ensure it can continue to be deployed to serverless hosts while also running in the `node-fetch-event` environment:
+Write your worker code as you normally would, except conditionalize target environment variables if you with to continue deployment to serverless hosts while also running in the `node-fetch-event` environment:

 ```javascript